Wells and Young's standardizes on LANSA Composer for all formal data exchange

 Wells and Young's Brewing Company is the UK's largest privately owned brewery and a leader in cask beer and premium lager.
-The company's portfolio includes some of the UK's best loved beers and premium lagers, including Wells Bombardier, Young’s and Courage, Red Stripe and Corona Extra.
-Wells and Young's is standardizing on using LANSA Composer for its EDI communication with external parties, as well as for establishing a formal process for exchanging customer product information between its System21 ERP implementation and various other internal systems.
+The company's portfolio includes some of the UK's best loved beers and premium lagers.
+Wells and Young's is standardizing on using LANSA Composer for its EDI communication with external parties, as well as for establishing a formal process for exchanging customer product information between its ERP implementation and various other internal systems.

 "With our large volume of data and the utilization of a message broker and VAN, the EDI transmission became quite expensive.
-The added EDI volume for our Primary and Bedford based Secondary deliveries would have pushed up transmission costs even further.
 So, that was a good driver to make changes to the EDI process."

 "But of equal importance to us was that we had no end-to-end visibility.
-If something didn’t work as expected after the file had left Wells and Young’s, we didn’t know where it went wrong.
+If something didn’t work as expected after the file had been transmitted , we didn’t know where it went wrong.
 The orders could be stuck either with our message broker, they could be stuck at the second VAN or maybe our distribution partner had never processed them.
 There were just too many links in the chain."

 "If we encounter data or transmission problems, especially at the end of the day, distribution costs could escalate.
 The standard industry procedure is to place an order on day one and receive the goods on day three.
 If one day is lost because of EDI problems, then the distributor has effectively been given one day's less notice, which has a cost implication."